-Advisement for Preprofessional Programs.
-Special advisement is available for students planning to enter the fields listed in the "Advisement for Preprofessional Programs" table.
-The professional programs shown in the table are not majors in themselves; that is, there are no majors called "pre-medical," "pre-law," etc. In each program, the student must eventually select an established major in the College of Liberal Arts and Sciences or in one of the other colleges.
+Advising for Preprofessional Programs.
+Special advising is available for students planning to enter the fields listed in the "Advising for Preprofessional Programs" table.
+The professional programs shown in the table are not majors in themselves; that is, there are no majors called "pre-medical," "pre-law," etc. In each program, the student must eventually select an established major in CLAS or in one of the other colleges.